Dog Health Certificate for Travel: Complete 2026 Guide

 Each dog needs its own health certificate.
 There is no “family” certificate.
 Schedule vet appointments for all dogs on the same day to save time, and make sure each certificate is individually completed with the correct dog’s information.

-Discuss your dog’s specific conditions with your vet.
-If your dog is undergoing active treatment (chemotherapy, for example), travel may not be advisable regardless of certificate eligibility.
+Discuss your dog’s specific conditions with your vet before scheduling the appointment.
+If your dog is undergoing active treatment such as chemotherapy, travel may not be advisable regardless of certificate eligibility.

 Expired Rabies Vaccination

-If your dog’s rabies vaccination has lapsed, most veterinarians will not issue a health certificate until the vaccination is updated.
-Do not wait until your certificate appointment to discover this.
-Check your dog’s vaccination records at least 30 days before your planned vet visit.
+Most veterinarians will not issue a health certificate until a lapsed rabies vaccination is updated.
+Check your dog’s vaccination records at least 30 days before your planned vet visit — do not wait until the certificate appointment to discover a lapse.

 For international travel, a newly administered rabies vaccination may trigger waiting periods.
 Many countries require the rabies vaccination to be at least 21 to 30 days old before entry.
 If you are traveling internationally, verify your dog’s rabies vaccination is current months in advance.